 Sprint drops unlimited 4G mobile broadband2011.10.22 11:31 by Philip

-Keywords: mobile broadband, Sprint, 4G
+Tags: mobile broadband, Sprint, 4G

 Sprint Nextel is getting rid of its all-you-can-leech 4G wireless broadband plan for tablets, netbooks, USB cards, and mobile hotspots.
 The company has informed subscribers in a notice on their website that it will stop offering its unlimited 4G mobile broadband for those devices.
 This change does not apply to smartphone plans.